Your Chance to Earn a UK Degree in Malaysia

 You must apply for the UWTSD Dual Award at the same time you register for your programme at IUMW.

 All undergraduate dual award programmes have modules taught by academics from the University of Wales Trinity Saint David.
+Not only will you earn your UK degree here, but you will be partially taught by the UK academic team.

 This collaborative teaching project broadens the scope of the teaching process by including international perspectives and bringing in-depth expertise to the learning experience.
 Complete modules taught by UWTSD lecturers provide a diverse range of teaching techniques and international expertise to the classroom.
 With a good mix of lecturers, students are able to experience the best of both worlds.